Birbuh/Birbuhs-Console-Solitaire/README.md

 # FAQ:

 1. When the card is activated?
- - The card is activated when it has red internals.
+ - The card is activated when it has kind of light purple internals.

 2. Why I can't put my Ace to one of the Foundations Piles?
  - Make sure that You were putting it to the right one - it has to match the symbols!
 If the problem continues, follow step 4.

-3. What to do when the card isn't fully drawn?
- - That is an issue I had while developing the program; there's one simple solution to that problem: activate and deactivate the card.
-That should update the card and draw it once again.

 4. What if my problem isn't covered here?
  - Message me on Discord (username: birbuh; id: 1058415231820382278) or just report in on GitHub (https://github.com/Birbuh/Birbuhs-Console-Solitaire/issues).